yourWaifu/Tetris-Clone/README.md

 in the future I plan to make it so that you can change the controls

 #Plans for the future
-* add speed timings such as internal gravity and delays
+* fix speed timings bugs
 * add stipple alpha to ghost piece
 * add score
   * add combo multiper